 - When soldering, be sure that everything is kept impeccably clean.

-- Use a small diameter solder.
-We typically use .020" solder wire.
+- Use a small-diameter solder.
+We typically use .020″ solder wire.

 - Ensure that you bring the base (not just the solder pad) up to temperature before creating a solder puddle on the pad.
-Your initial preheat and dwell time will be longer than what you are used to.
+Your initial preheat and dwell time will be longer than you are used to.

-- Attach the wire so that it is perpendicular to the pad rather than lying flat and coming out parallel to the board.
+- Attach the wire so it is perpendicular to the pad rather than lying flat and coming out parallel to the board.
 This helps to ensure that the connection does not touch the edge of the LED module.

 - On smaller modules, it can sometimes be difficult to keep the module in place as it will tend to want to stick to the tip of the iron.
 To help hold the base down, use the tip of a small flat-bladed screwdriver with a third-hand holder.